The Milky Way rises over Grand Teton National Park

 More accurate night colors

-If you begin taking your Milky Way photos at Nautical Twilight, the sky will have a blue cast to it.
-If you begin taking photos at twilight, you may need to re-adjust your White Balance once Astronomical Twilight arrives.
+If you begin taking your Milky Way photos at Nautical Twilight (~one hour after sunset), the sky will have a blue cast to it.
+Therefore, you may need to re-adjust your White Balance once Astronomical Twilight arrives (~1.5 hours after sunset).
 Watch the first half of the video below to see how the sky changes color from Nautical Twilight to Astronomical Twilight.
-It takes about 1 hour for the sky to transition from Nautical to Astronomical Twilight.
+It takes about 30 minutes for the sky to transition from Nautical to Astronomical Twilight.
 I recommend using The Photographer's Ephemeris App to see what time these occur.

 Again, the real colors of the night sky tend to be quite warm.
 Using the Daylight White Balance may be scientifically accurate, but it doesn't always make for a pleasing photo.
 As the artist, it's your decision to make.
 What White Balance looks best to you?